stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 12 - Logic.md

 _Use implication elimination to rewrite as a conditional, how do we prove this is a bird_?

 `¬has-wings ∧ ¬has-fur ⋁ bird`

+### Proof III Quiz

+_Use De Morgan's Law to rewrite in conjunctive normal form, how do we prove this is a bird_?

+`¬has-wings ⋁ has-fur ⋁ bird`